 - doubt the reliability or adequacy of documents or information previously obtained for identification.

 CDD measures must also be applied on a risk sensitive basis at other times to existing customers.
-This could include when a customer requires a different service.
-Businesses must consider why the customer requires the service, the identities of any other parties involved and any potential for money laundering.
+This could include when a customer requires a different service, or where there is a change in the customer’s circumstances.
+Businesses must consider why the customer requires the service, the identities of any other parties involved and any potential for money laundering or terrorist financing.

 Enhanced due diligence

 Enhanced CDD and ongoing monitoring must be applied where:

 - the risk of money laundering or terrorist financing is assessed as high